zttowell/Web-Services/README.md

 This is the repository that holds the source code for B&O's Web Servies Website

-All files %copy; Copyright 2013 Zachary Towell and Orlando Scott.
+All files &copy; Copyright 2013 Zachary Towell and Orlando Scott.
 All Rights Reserved